frconor-ebook/meditations/_posts/2025-10-25-the-birthday-of-the-prelate-don-fernando.md

 In any family, that\'s what happens.
 That\'s one of the reasons why we have to support the Father an awful lot.
 The Father gets to hear a lot of things that maybe we don\'t hear or we don\'t know, and has to guide the Work in this particular period of history.
 It's a great responsibility.

-Don Álvaro, in a get-together once, talked about how it\'s important, he said, to pray for the successes of our Father, because the weight of the Work, he said, is very heavy.
+Don Álvaro, in a get-together once, talked about how it\'s important, he said, "to pray for the successes of our Father, because the weight of the Work is very heavy."

 That was Don Álvaro speaking.
 A great weight on his shoulders.

 We as small children don\'t fully grasp what that means.
 But we do know that there\'s something important there.

-"I am the Good Shepherd, and I know my own and my own know me."
+"I am the Good Shepherd, and I know my own and my own know me" (John 10:14).

 One of the ways that we are united to the good shepherd is to be united with the local council and to the local director.
 If the local director is happy with us, you can be sure the Father is happy with us and God is happy with us.
 It\'s an index we have of our unity.

 It's an aspect of our unity that we have to always work at, no matter where we are or what center we\'re in: unity at every level.

 Somebody was in St. Peter\'s Square once and happened to get to the barrier.
-When John Paul II was passing by, he told him, Holy Father, we\'re very united to you, praying a lot for you.
+When John Paul II was passing by, he told him, "Holy Father, we\'re very united to you, praying a lot for you."

-Immediately, the Pope said, Through your Prelate, through your Prelate.
+Immediately, the Pope said, "Through your Prelate, through your Prelate."

 There are channels of unity, and those channels of unity become very important.
 Somebody could be very united to the Pope but they might not be so united to the Prelate or to the local director.
 Then there would be a problem.

-If the devil can place a wedge between us and those who are there with the grace of state, he\'d won a great battle.
+If the devil can place a wedge between us and those who are there with the grace of state, he\'d have won a great battle.
 Many bad things come from lack of unity at every level.
 That's one of the reasons why we hear an awful lot about this virtue.

 Our Father said, If you had not passed through my head and through my heart, you\'ve mistaken the way.
 Kiss the ground that my successors walk on.